Skip to Content

 However if you’re using them as a baby blanket you’ll want to use a soft acrylic or superfine, superwash wool or wool blend.
 It also needs to be easy to care for.
 (Unless of course you really dislike the new parents.)

-How do I make the perfect granny square?
+How do I crochet the perfect granny square?

 As you can see, the granny square is an extremely versatile pattern, with many benefits and uses.
 However, one issue some people encounter is their granny square twists as it grows larger.
 If you encounter this issue, Hannah has an ingenious solution on how to stop your granny square from twisting.